 Health Care Team

 Doctors, nurses and health care providers make up the front line of defense when it comes to understanding the medications and lab tests associated with HIV.
 Another excellent source of medical know-how is your local pharmacist.
 And therapists can help you deal with any mental health issues.
+Visit the POZ Directory to find your local HIV/AIDS health care and service organizations.

 Case Managers / Social Workers